-- Microwave the Canadian bacon slices for about a minute or until you hear them popping and crackling.
+- Microwave the turkey bacon slices for about a minute or until you hear them popping and crackling.

-- Place the Canadian bacon slices on the warm plate.
-Arrange the spinach leaves over the Canadian bacon.
+- Place the turkey bacon slices on the warm plate.
+Arrange the spinach leaves over the turkey bacon.

 - Fan the egg slices on the spinach leaves.